 “They went with a gray house, and they chose a cranberry red trim color for the shutters and the front door.
 I wouldn’t have thought of that combination, but it actually looks really nice.
 Then they painted one part of their house a white and the rest of it gray, so it really pops.”

-If selling fast isn’t enough motivation, buyers will also pay 7% percent more for a home with excellent curb appeal versus a house with a neglected exterior, according to HomeLight’s 2022 Top Agent Insights.
+If selling fast isn’t enough motivation, buyers will also pay 7% more for a home with excellent curb appeal versus a house with a neglected exterior, according to a HomeLight survey of top agents.
 Agents estimate investing in your home’s curb appeal could add nearly $12,000 in resale value.

-Consider these easy opportunities to douse in some curb appeal color:
+Consider these easy opportunities to add some curb-appeal color:

 - Spruce up or paint your front porch

 - Add fresh mulch to your flower beds